reallyreadit/dev-env/readme.md

 # Readup Development Environment Setup Guide
 ## Repositories
+### Prerequisites
+Readup will run on Linux, macOS or Windows.
+The guides in the readme files use macOS commands and directory structures as examples so translations may be required for Linux and Windows systems.
+PowerShell is required to execute some scripts that are included in various repositories.
+It is included by default in Windows but will need to be installed separately on Linux and macOS systems: https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell
 ### Required
 There are three main repositories that constitute the core of the Readup platform: `db`, `api` and `web`.
 Begin setting up the development environment by cloning these repositories and following their respective readme files in the order listed: